 Waste Management is carrying out this stocktake.

-When the stocktake is taking place at your property you will receive a flyer in the mailbox.
-The flyer includes instructions on what you need to do.
+When it's time for the stocktake at your property you will receive a flyer in the mailbox with instructions on what you need to do.

 A small reflective sticker will be placed on bins that have been tagged.